yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 The council plan contains the top structural view of a house, the front, the back, the sides, and importantly details of foundations, sewage, and your septic tanks.
 You then use these plans to apply for a Certificate of Conformity (CoC) from your local authority (Pradeshiya Sabhawa).
 There are of course other documents and forms involved, but this is the heart of the matter.
 You need a COC.

 A good architect will also be able to deliver a 3D render of the building, and update it as changes are required.
-No government approval process currently requires this three D step.
-But it is critical for you, the customer, to understand and visualize the site because architectural backgrounds will often not give you a very clear picture unless you're used to reading them.
+No government approval process currently requires this 3D step.
+But it is critical for you, the customer, to understand and visualize the site because architectural drawings will often not give you a very clear picture unless you're used to reading them.

 {% include image.html image="/assets/images/experiments/stonegarden/how-to-house/house-design2.png" %}